isomerpages/singapore-customs-cms/_individuals-going-through-customs/Arrivals/duty-free-concession-and-gst-relief.md

 ## Goods and Services Tax (GST) Import Relief

 All goods brought into Singapore are subject to  Goods & Services Tax (GST).
-This is because GST is a tax on consumption and import of goods.The GST payable is the prevailing rate, levied on the value of the goods, which may include the Cost, Insurance and Freight (CIF) plus other chargeable costs and the customs and/or excise duty payable (if applicable).
+This is because GST is a tax on consumption and import of goods.
+The GST payable is the prevailing rate, levied on the value of the goods, which may include the Cost, Insurance and Freight (CIF) plus other chargeable costs and the customs and/or excise duty payable (if applicable).

 This is applicable to all travellers including foreign visitors and returning residents.